Cabárceno Natural Park

-Cabárceno Natural Park (Parque de la Naturaleza de Cabarceno (Obregon)) is a zoo and nature reserve located in the town of Penagos, Spain, 17 km south of Santander.
+Cabárceno Natural Park (Parque de la Naturaleza de Cabárceno) is a zoo and nature reserve located in the town of Penagos, Spain, 17 km south of Santander.

 The park is located in a former open-pit iron mine on a karstic landscape consisting of 750 hectares.
-It now belongs to Cantur, a tourism company owned by the government of Cantabria.
+It now belongs to Cantur, a tourism state-owned enterprise of the Government of Cantabria.

 The Cabárceno Natural Park has two main purposes: the conservation of endangered species and environmental education.

 Cabárceno Natural Park

 The natural park of Cabárceno is a naturalised space reclaimed from 750 ha of former open-pit mines and restored to the primitive beauty of the karst landscape.

 The natural park is home to 100 animal species from five continents living in semi-captive conditions, including large enclosures where one or more species coexist.

 Except for the food provided to them, the animals enjoy almost total freedom.
 Their environment and limited human interference allow the animals to live undisturbed as they would in the wild to promote a healthy ecosystem for all the species living in the zoo.